Environment Administration

 Inactivity Timeout

-The amount of time an end-user can stay inactive in Express View before their token expires, in minutes.
+The amount of time an user can stay inactive in Designer and Express before their token expires.
 This value must be less than or equal to the Session Timeout.

 Session Timeout

-The amount of time an end-user can remain logged into your environment (with or without activity) before their token expires, in minutes.
+The amount of time an user can remain logged into Designer and Express (with or without activity) before their token expires, in minutes.

-TIP For more tips on using the Express Session Administration settings, view the Best Practices section of this article.
+For more tips on using the Session Administration settings, view the Best Practices section of this article.

-Content Security Policy (CSP) is a security standard used to inform the browser to allow or block loading content for a given site.
+Content Security Policy (CSP) is a security standard that informs the browser to allow or block loading content for a given site.
 For example, let's say you set up an iframe in your Unqork application that displays content from another site.
 You can use CSP to inform the browser that it's safe to load content from that site in your Unqork application.
 By default, Unqork environments have strict CSP settings.
-These settings help protect against threats like data injection attacks.
-Only hostnames added to your CSP settings can load content in or from your Unqork application.
+These settings help protect against threats, like data injection attacks.
+Only hostnames added to your CSP settings can load content into or out of your Unqork application.

 You can set up the following CSP directives in Environment Administration: